Bayron Saavedra

-Bayron Antonio Saavedra Navarro (born July 6, 1997) is a Chilean footballer who plays as a left-back.
-He last played for Brazilian club Potiguar.
+Bayron Antonio Saavedra Navarro (born July 6, 1997) is a Chilean footballer who plays as a left-back for Deportes Rengo.

 Club career

 As a youth player, Saavedra was with club Monseñor Enrique Alvear before joining Palestino.
 He made his professional debut with Palestino in a 2014–15 Copa Chile match against Universidad de Concepción on May 29, 2014.

 After playing for Palestino and Barnechea, in the 2020 season he joined Coquimbo Unido, playing at the 2020 Copa Sudamericana.

 In 2022, he played for Chilean Segunda División club Rodelindo Román.
 The next season, he played for Deportes Linares in the same division.

 After a year as a free agent, Saavedra signed with Brazilian Série D club Potiguar for the 2025 season alongside his compatriot Óscar Aravena.
 In March 2025, they returned to his homeland.

 International career

 Along with Chile U20, he won the L'Alcúdia Tournament in 2015.